masc-ucsc/docs/docs/pyrope/03-bundle.md

 assert b == c == d
 ```

-Tuple can have attributes associated to each entry.
+Tuple can have attributes associated with each entry.
 These attributes start with
 a double underscore `__attr_sample`.
 A tuple with a single entry element is
 called a scalar.
 A tuple with a single element and no attributes is called a
 trivial scalar.